Taishi Ci: In popular culture

 Taishi Ci is featured as a playable character in the video game series Romance of the Three Kingdoms, Dynasty Warriors and Warriors Orochi by Koei.

 Taishi Ci appears in the 2007 anime Kōtetsu Sangokushi, which is loosely based on Romance of the Three Kingdoms, as a general of the "barbaric" Go (Wu) faction.
 The character Taishiji Shigi of the anime series Ikki Tousen is also based roughly on Taishi Ci.

+Taishi Ci is a playable character in Total War: Three Kingdoms, being a part of various factions depending on the campaign.